Green eating and debates over animal sacrifice come to the fore every year during Eid Al-Adha in the next iteration of “Islam and _ism”

 It is neither their flesh nor their blood that reaches Allah, but what does reach Him is the taqwā (the sense of obedience) on your part.
 Thus He has made them (the animals) subjugated to you, so that you proclaim Allah’s glory for the guidance He gave you.
 And give good news to those who are good in their deeds.
 [Qu’ran 22:37]

-As Allah (ﷻ) says in the rest of the ayah (which vegan activists often quote but conveniently ignore the second half) the divinely ordained role of animals of sacrifice is to submit to humans and be a means for them.
-A human’s divinely-ordained role in udhiyya/qurbani (animal sacrifice on Eid) is to remember that the animal’s submission is from Allah and to praise Allah (ﷻ) because of that – not because humans are inherently superior to animals, but because Allah (ﷻ) put us in that role.
+As Allah (ﷻ) says in the rest of the ayah, which vegan activists often quote but conveniently ignore the second half, the divinely ordained role of animals of sacrifice is to submit to humans and be a means for them.
+A human’s divinely-ordained role in udhiyya/qurbani (animal sacrifice on Eid) is to remember that the animal’s submission is from Allah and to praise Allah (ﷻ) because Allah (ﷻ) put us in that role of responsibility.
 Our carrying out of the practice of udhiyya and fulfilling divinely-ordained roles is all praise of God.
-In a seemingly display of human dominance over animals in udhiyya is the deeper, metaphysical understanding that the truly dominant is Allah (ﷻ) alone.
+In a display of seemingly human dominance over animals in udhiyya is the deeper, metaphysical understanding that the truly dominant is Allah (ﷻ) alone.
 Al-Qurtubi says in the tafsir (exegesis) of this ayah: “So that people know that the Almighty is God, the One, the Supreme, above His servants.”

 Other arguments claim that because animal sacrifice is not a pillar of Islam, it’s not mandatory – which is in fact not the case.
 Udhiyya is a sunnah mu’akkadah (strongly emphasized sunnah) in the Maliki, Shafi’i, and Hanbali schools of jurisprudence, and wajib (mandatory) according to the Hanafi school.
 One can fulfill this by doing the slaughter himself or by appointing someone else to do so, although it’s preferable if one does it himself.